rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/tautulli_shutdown_exec.md

-## Overview
+## Vulnerable Application
-Tautulli versions 2.1.9 and prior are vulnerable to denial of service via the /shutdown URL.
+Tautulli versions 2.1.9 and prior are vulnerable to denial of service via the `/shutdown` URL in applications that do not have a user login area enabled.

 ## Scenario